FlandrinU/Tropical-reef-contributions/README.md

 you want to work on one or a few scripts, you should run lines 17-45 of `make.R` and then go to the other script.
-Note that the lines 47-72 let to assess each contributions in each surveys; you can run the lines 76-108 to quickly reproduce all the figures of the paper flandrin et al.
+Note that the lines 47-72 let to assess each contributions in each surveys; you can run the lines 76-108 to quickly reproduce all the figures of the paper Flandrin et al.

 Enjoy!